I think it’s safe to say that 2020 was an eye-opener.

-All of sudden, I felt sick to my stomach.
+All of a sudden, I felt sick to my stomach.
 My head started spinning and my chest felt heavy.
 But, I wasn’t nervous about exams.
-I was holding a B average while also juggling two part time jobs.
+I was holding a B average while also juggling two part-time jobs.
 I was a responsible teenager living the life of my dreams and loving it!

 But, the night before I’d gone to Bible study and had absolutely no clue what we were discussing.
 I hadn’t read my Bible in almost a month.
 I hadn’t even looked at the schedule so I had no clue what book of the Bible we were even studying.
 And that ate me up.

 So, at that moment I decided I was a failure at juggling my priorities.
 And I felt even worse because I loved being in college.
 For so many years, I had settled in my heart that I was only supposed to be focused on the ministry.
 So, I convicted myself of guilt and evicted my dreams from taking up residence in my head and my heart.